 Preheat the sous vide bath to 129 F/54 C.

-Vacuum seal the individual steak(s) in heat rated plastic.
+Vacuum seal the individual steak(s) in heat rated plastic bags.

 To achieve a greater degree of apparent doneness, use our instructional guide that explains doneness preferences.

 Time determines the texture/tenderness of sous vide processed proteins, but time cannot be used to accurately MEASURE tenderness.
 To discover how to determine the actual tenderness of your sous vide project in real time, familiarize yourself with the pinch and poke method.

 After the processing interval has elapsed, shock the packages in iced water until they achieve 70 F/21 C. Refrigerated, the steaks can be held at 40 F/4 C for at least two weeks before either proceeding to the next step or utilizing in another application.
 Never put a hot sous vide package in the fridge–home refrigeration equipment is not designed to chill hot foods in a timely manner.
 The heat emitted from your package can also compromise the safety of other foods in the vicinity.